Summer Academy

 Painting + Drawing: Foundations & Oil Painting

-In this course, students begin with Foundations of Drawing, mastering essential skills in observational drawing.
+In this class, students begin with Foundations of Drawing, mastering essential skills in observational drawing.
 Focused on the elements of line, shape, composition, perspective, and value, students learn to create the illusion of three-dimensional space through direct observation of subjects like still life, interior spaces, landscapes, and the human figure (with the use of nude models).
 This foundational skill-building prepares students for further artistic development.

 Building upon the drawing foundation, students will then explore Oil Painting, learning traditional techniques, materials, and methods.
-The course covers painting supports, brushes, oil mediums, and their preparation, along with paint chemistry, color mixing, and both historical and contemporary approaches to oil painting.
+The class covers painting supports, brushes, oil mediums, and their preparation, along with paint chemistry, color mixing, and both historical and contemporary approaches to oil painting.
 Students will create artwork from subjects such as still-life, cityscapes, and the human figure, allowing for the development of a strong two-dimensional visual language.

 This combined focus offers a comprehensive approach to painting and drawing and is a great opportunity for those pursuing serious artistic practice.

-This course is an optional concentration.
+This class is an optional concentration.

 Sculpture

 Sculpture is the art form that operates in three dimensions (3-D).
-This course will explore the three basic components of sculpture: modeling, carving & assembly.
+This class will explore the three basic components of sculpture: modeling, carving & assembly.
 Using these techniques, students will develop conceptual and perceptual skills to make an accurate and expressive volumetric sculpture.
 Students will learn to understand symmetry, proportion and sculptural visualization skills.

-This course is an optional concentration.
+This class is an optional concentration.

 Printmaking